bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 show_image = true
 +++

 So, I landed my dream job.
-Full-time open source, making a game engine, in Rust.
+Full-time open source building a game engine in Rust.
 Absolutely no meetings.
 What more could you ask for?
 With a very unconventional background (plant ecology, self-taught programming and years of disability), it's flatly astonishing to be [so supported](https://bevyengine.org/donate/): surrounded and empowered by a community making incredible things together.

 But now what?